fxaeberhard/Wallogram/README.md

-Wallogram turns our envrionment in a video game playground.
-To do so the game is projected on walls and facades and players use their mobile phone as a game controller.
+Wallogram turns our environment in a video game playground.
+To do so the game is projected on walls and facades and several players use their mobile phone as a game controller.

-Visit [http://wallogram.red-agent.com](http://wallogram.red-agent.com) for a demo.
+Visit [http://www.red-agent.com/wallogram](http://www.red-agent.com/wallogram) for a demo.

 Distributed under the MIT License.